 French Onion Soup is a warm bowl of comfort food made by serving caramelized onions in beef stock.
 The right cheese on top is what truly makes this soup irresistible.
-Keep reading for suggestions of the best cheese for French Onion Soup.
+Keep reading for suggestions of the Best Cheese for French Onion Soup.

 What makes this soup truly unique and delicious is the mouthwatering, melty cheese on top of the soup.
 A heaping spoonful of that cheese with the oniony broth is melt-in-your-mouth perfection.